vdanen/vex-server/README.md

 Create a virtual environment: `python -m venv .venv`.
 Install the required dependencies with `pip install -r requirements.txt`.

-Start the demo server by running `sh gunicorn-start.sh`.
-This will start the gunicorn server listening on the localhost.
+Start the demo server by running `sh uvicorn-start.sh`.
+This will start the uvicorn server listening on the localhost.
+Alternatively, you can use `uvicorn fastapi_app:app --host 127.0.0.1 --port 5000` directly.

 ## Reporting bugs
 Use GitHub issues to file any bugs.
 You can also [report security